 In our government class we were asked to choose a topic that seemed important to us to research for our semester project.
 We chose the topic, the war on drugs.
 This topic appealed to us because we believe that the war on drugs is not decreasing the use of drugs, it is just hurting our economy from all the spending that goes into it.

-It is no secret that drugs are very common in our day and

-age, and people want to protect their children from the damages of them.
-In California, eleven people per day die Thank you, from drug abuse.
+It is no secret that drugs are very common in our day and age, and people want to protect their children from the damages of them.
+In California, eleven people per day die from drug abuse.
 Though the use of drugs most definitely needs to decrease, this war on drugs and making them illegal is not helping anything.
 Making drugs illegal just means people have to be more sneaky about getting them, it does not stop them from using them at all.
 The rate of drug addiction has stayed about the same since 1970, whereas the amount of drug control spending has gone through the roof.
 Instead of imprisoning people in possession and making drugs illegal, drugs should be harder to access and cost more.
 This way people will not be able to get to them as easy and maybe that will draw them away from them.
 Rather than trying to defeat the problem, it is better to compromise with or come up with alternatives.
-So, in order to make our community and America live in safer from drug abuse.
+So, in order to make our community and America great again, encourage the end to the war on drugs.
+Do it for you children and their children to make the world we live in safer from drug abuse.

-Sincerely, Karina Dulberg and Hailey Eberle Miramonte High School seniors tertainment for my friends and me, this is not the case for everyone.
+Sincerely, Karina Dulberg and Hailey Eberle Miramonte High School seniors and alarms.
+Playing outside at my preschool, these sounds meant that something exciting was occurring.
+While sirens were a source of entertainment for my friends and me, this is not the case for everyone.
 Unfortunately, fear of the police has become more prevalent.
 Today's youth feel less that they can depend on the police to ensure their safety.

-Having spent my childhood living in Oakland, I became Miramonte High School seniors familiar with the sound of sirens and alarms.
-Playing out-
+Having spent my childhood living in Oakland, I became familiar with the sound of sirens